ectro3/Smaller-Face-Shield/README.md

 Use 1/16" or 1/8" Shock Cord for the strap.
 Cut to 20".
 Thread through the holes on the brackets and tie off with a knot.

 Strap adjusters are a nice feature- these were cut from 1/32" (0.8mm) Polypropylene Sheet.
+Thread the 1/16" cord through the adjuster before tying off on the bracket.
+Modify the size of the holes to fit whichever cord you are using.